Tehelné pole

 Tehelné pole or National football stadium (Národný futbalový štadión) is a multi-use stadium in Bratislava, Slovakia.
 It was completed in 2019 and is used for football matches, including the home matches of ŠK Slovan Bratislava and the Slovakia national football team.
 This project concerns mutual assistance between well-known Slovak entrepreneur Ivan Kmotrík as the owner of ŠK Slovan Bratislava and the Government of Slovakia.
 The stadium has a capacity of 22,500 spectators, and replaced the old Tehelné pole stadium, which was demolished in summer 2013.

 Location

-Tehelné pole was a neighborhood in Bratislava, Slovakia, characterized by the presence of several sports facilities.
-Administratively, the neighborhood belongs to Nové Mesto borough, situated around 5 km north-east of the centre.
+Tehelné pole is a neighbourhood in Bratislava, Slovakia, characterised by the presence of several sports facilities.
+Administratively, the neighbourhood belongs to Nové Mesto borough, situated around 5 km north-east of the centre.
 The German and Hungarian names for this locality are Ziegelfeld and Téglamező.

 Transport

 Tehelné Pole is located in the third district of Bratislava, Slovakia.
 The arena can be approached by tram, trolleybus and bus.

 Drivers can park directly under the National Football Stadium.
 There is space for 994 cars.
 An additional 365 parking spaces are offered at the Ondrej Nepela Arena, which is approximately 300 m away from the stadium or Polus City Center, which offers 1,683 parking spaces.
 This shopping center is located on Vajnorská 100 street, which is 350 m away.